Reinforcement-aware Knowledge Distillation for LLM Reasoning: Ablation on Distillation Coefficients

-We perform preliminary studies on two math reasoning benchmarks, GSM8K~\cite{cobbe2021gsm8k} and MATH~\cite{hendrycks2measuring}, to examine the effect of the RLAD mixing coefficient $\alpha$.
-Specifically, we train a Qwen3-1.7B student with GRPO, and apply RLAD distillation using a Qwen3-8B teacher while varying $\alpha$.
+We perform preliminary studies on two math reasoning benchmarks, GSM8K~\cite{cobbe2021gsm8k} and MATH~\cite{hendrycks2measuring}, to examine the effect of the \textsc{RLAD} mixing coefficient $\alpha$ and the KDRL KL loss weight $\lambda$.
+Specifically, we train a Qwen3-1.7B student with GRPO, apply KDRL distillation using a Qwen3-8B teacher while varying $\lambda$, and apply \textsc{RLAD} distillation using the same teacher while varying $\alpha$.
 All models are trained on the training splits of GSM8K and MATH with a 1K context length, a learning rate of $1\times10^{-6}$, and a batch size of 1024.
-Table~\ref{tab:alpha} reports Pass@1 accuracy for GRPO, KDRL, and RLAD under different $\alpha$ values on the GSM8K and MATH test sets.
-Overall, \textsc{RLAD} is largely insensitive to $\alpha$ across both benchmarks, with noticeable degradation only at extreme settings (e.g., $\alpha$ close to 0 or 1).
+Table~\ref{tab:alpha} reports Pass@1 accuracy for GRPO, KDRL, and \textsc{RLAD} under these hyperparameter settings.
+Overall, \textsc{RLAD} is largely insensitive to $\alpha$ across both benchmarks, with noticeable degradation only at extreme settings (e.g., $\alpha$ close to 0 or 1), while KDRL is more sensitive to the KL loss weight.
 We therefore set $\alpha=0.5$ for all subsequent experiments.